WASHINGTON IRVING ROUTE

-The Washington Irving Route is configured as a vital artery of connection between the two traditional Andalusia: the Baja and the Alta.
-Seville and Granada, two essential cities in our Hispanic-Muslim history.
+The Washington Irving Route is configured as a vital link between the two traditional Andalusia: the Baja and the Alta.
+Seville and Granada, two essential cities in our Spanish-Muslim history.

-This Route revives through the old roads that it once traveled, physically and visually, this endearing and tireless story seeker, in 1829.
-Washington Irving, traveler, romantic writer and American diplomat, fascinated by the exoticism of the Andalusian civilization projected the image of Andalusia in Europe in the nineteenth century, with his work “Tales of the Alhambra”.
+This Route is revived through the old roads that this endearing and tireless seeker of stories once traveled, physically and visually, in 1829.
+Washington Irving, American traveler, romantic writer and diplomat, fascinated by the exoticism of the Andalusian civilization, projected the image of Andalusia in Europe in the XIX, with his work “Cuentos de la Alhambra”.
 An exceptional and totally private trip.
-Endorsed by the Andalusian Legacy Foundation.
+Endorsed by the Fundación El Legado Andalusí.

-In the morning, pick up at hotel / apartment and guided tour of the city of Seville.
-First visiting the Royal Alcazar of Seville, declared by UNESCO as a World Heritage Site since 1987.
-The Alcaceres Royals articulate an extensive fortified palatine complex.
-Place chosen by different civilizations, cultures, and their dynasties, as a center of power: from the Almohads to the Christian kings they have left their legacy here for history.
-Even today it has real units in use, which is why it is the oldest active royal palace in Europe.
+In the morning, pick up at the hotel / apartment and guided tour of the city of Seville.
+Visiting first the Real Alcázar of Seville, declared by UNESCO as a World Heritage Site since 1987.
+The Reales Alcaceres articulate an extensive fortified palatine complex.
+Place chosen by different civilizations, cultures, and by their dynasties, as the center of power: from the Almohads to the Christian kings they have left their legacy here for history.
+Even today it has royal dependencies in use, making it the oldest active royal palace in Europe.

 Cathedral of Sevilla

-After the visit to the Alcazar, we will make the private visit to another of the World Heritage monuments, the Cathedral of Seville, the largest Gothic temple in Christendom, sits on the Aljama mosque raised by the Almohads.
-Its tower, La Giralda, is a symbol of Hispanic Muslim heritage and cultural miscegenation and completes this architectural jewel of the world, icon of the city.
+After the visit to the Alcazar, we will make a private visit to another of the World Heritage monuments, the Cathedral of Seville, the largest Gothic temple in Christendom, it sits on the Aljama mosque built by the Almohads.
+Its tower, La Giralda, is a symbol of the Hispanic Muslim heritage and cultural miscegenation and completes this architectural jewel of the world, an icon of the city.

 Santa Cruz neighborhood

-In the neighborhood of Santa Cruz, Washington Irving resided during his stay in Seville, specifically in house 2 of the Callejón del Agua.
-This magnificent building of the thirteenth century was originally part of the premises of the Royal Alcazars.
-Today, it is a private residence whose courtyard, full of colorful pots, is one of the most photographed in Seville.
-On the crenellated facade you can see the commemorative sculpture of the American diplomat and writer Washington Irving, who resided in this house while writing his most read work “The Tales of the Alhambra”.
+Washington Irving lived in the Santa Cruz neighborhood during his stay in Seville, specifically in house number 2 in Callejón del Agua.
+This magnificent 13th century building was originally part of the Reales Alcázares dependencies.
+Today, it is a private residence whose patio, filled with colorful flowerpots, is one of the most photographed in Seville.
+On the crenellated façade you can see the commemorative sculpture of the American diplomat and writer Washington Irving, who lived in this house while he wrote his most widely read work “The Tales of the Alhambra.”

-DAY 3.
-SEVILLA- ALCALA DE GUADAIRA - CARMONA
+DAY 3..
+SEVILLE- ALCALA DE GUADAIRA - CARMONA

-In the morning, we checked out and moved to Alcalá de Guadaira, which was the first stage of the fascinating trip of Washington Irving and called it “the benefactor of Seville”, because for centuries it supplied water and bread, deserving the envelope named Alcalá de los Panaderos.
-We will visit the Alcala Castle, a great fortress on top of the hill embraced by the river, impresses the imagination of the traveler, moved to other times.
-Strategic place in the defense of the city of Seville and bulwark of the Andalusian military architecture that was commanded to build by the Caliph Yaqub Yusuf around 1172.
-Its fortress was a military and palatine nucleus, in which kings were lodged and that was the prison of state.
+In the morning, we checked out and moved to Alcalá de Guadaira, which was the first stage of Washington Irving’s fascinating journey and he called her “the benefactor of Seville”, because for centuries she supplied water and bread, deserving the nickname of Alcalá de los Panaderos.
+We will visit the Castle of Alcalá, a great fortress on top of the hill embraced by the river, it impresses the imagination of the traveler, transferred to other times.
+Strategic place in the defense of the city of Seville and bastion of Andalusian military architecture that was ordered to be built by Caliph Yaqub Yusuf around 1172.
+Its citadel was a military and palatine nucleus, where kings stayed and which was a prison for condition.

-After the visit, as Irving did, we will enjoy the excellent cuisine of this city in a restaurant located in a cave nestled in the castle walls.
-These caves, dating from the fifteenth century, are today part of a popular neighborhood of the city.
+After the visit, like Irving did, we will enjoy the excellent gastronomy of this city in a restaurant located in a cave nestled in the castle walls.
+These caves, dating from the 15th century, are today part of a popular neighborhood in the city.

-At the end of lunch, we continue our trip to Carmona, another important point where Washington Irving imagined that Almohad Andalusia.
+At the end of lunch, we continued our trip to Carmona, another of the important points where Washington Irving imagined that Almohad Andalusia.

 DAY 4.
 CARMONA - MARCHENA - CARMONA

-In the morning, we will take a guided tour of the Alcazar Puerta de Sevilla, one of the most impressive bastions that divided the Alcor region with the Seville Countryside.
+In the morning, we will take a guided visit to the Alcázar Puerta de Sevilla, one of the most impressive bastions that divided the Alcor region with the Campiña de Sevilla.
 An essential visit to know the essential elements prior to the Conquest of Seville

-We continue the tour through what was the primitive Jewish quarter of the city, until reaching the downtown area and being able to taste some of its more traditional dishes.
+We continue the tour through what was the original Jewish quarter of the city, until we reach the downtown area and be able to taste some of its most traditional dishes.

-After lunch, we moved to Marchena to enjoy a city with an urban layout that has lasted until today.
-We will visit the walled medina dominated by a strong Alcazaba that is half hidden between the houses or exempt and made by the Almohads in the twelfth century and renovated by Christians.
-We will enter the jewel of the city, the Parish of San Juan Bautista, considered one of the churches with more works of art in Andalusia and where we will find works by Zurbarán
+After lunch, we move to Marchena to enjoy a city with an urban layout that has lasted to this day.
+We will visit the walled medina dominated by a strong fortress that is half hidden between the houses or free-standing and made by the Almohads in the 12th century and renovated by the Christians.
+We will enter the jewel of the city, the Parish of San Juan Bautista, considered one of the churches with the most works of art in Andalusia and where we will find works by Zurbarán

-The visit to Marchena invites you to stroll through its historic center, streets such as San Juan, Carreras, San Francisco, the Towers where the stately homes proliferate and samples of the genuine domestic architecture of the countryside, with protruding lattice windows, closures and balconies on facades , hallways and courtyards of columns.
-We will enjoy coffee in the historic center, and return to Carmona.
+The visit to Marchena invites you to stroll through its historic center, streets such as San Juan, Carreras, San Francisco, Las Torres where stately houses proliferate and samples of the genuine domestic architecture of the countryside, with projecting barred windows, fences and balconies on facades , hallways and patios of columns.
+We will enjoy a coffee in the historic center, and we will return to Carmona.

-City of towers and bell towers, after checking out in Carmona, we will move to the city of Écija, halfway between Seville and Córdoba, where W. Irving is amazed by its colossal mansions, and its cobbled and winding streets.
-Here we will take a guided tour of the historic center, the majestic Benamejí Palace, spectacular building, headquarters of the Museum of Local History and the curious Parish of Santa Cruz.
-After the visit, we moved to Osuna.
+City of towers and bell towers, after checking out in Carmona, we will move to the city of Écija, halfway between Seville and Córdoba, where W. Irving is amazed by its colossal palaces, and its cobbled and winding streets.
+Here we will take a guided tour of the historic center, the majestic Palace of Benamejí, a spectacular building, home to the Museum of Local History and the curious Parroquia Mayor de Santa Cruz.
+After the visit, we move to Osuna.

-Upon arrival in Osuna, we will make lunch in a restaurant.
-Osuna is a city that brings together one of the richest historical groups on the Peninsula.
-It was the capital of a powerful duchy who provided splendor and wealth.
-We will take a walk through the surroundings of the Collegiate Renaissance work, whose majestic volume dominates the town; inside it stores two jewels, the Ducal Pantheon and a museum with splendid oil paintings by José de Ribera.
-The Plaza Mayor and long streets like those of Seville and San Pedro, curdles of churches, convents and noble palace-houses, open down the hill.
+Upon arrival in Osuna, we will have lunch in a restaurant.
+Osuna is a city that brings together one of the richest historical sites on the Peninsula.
+It was the capital of a powerful duchy that gave it splendor and wealth.
+We will take a walk around the Collegiate Church, an outstanding work of the Renaissance, whose majestic volume dominates the town; Inside it houses two jewels, the Ducal Pantheon and a museum with splendid oil paintings by José de Ribera.
+Downhill the Plaza Mayor and long streets such as Seville and San Pedro open up, full of churches, convents and noble palace-houses.